CONTENTS

 Customs Clearance (e.g., AMS, ISF)

 SCAC codes are important for customs checks, especially for imports and exports.
 U.S. Customs needs these codes for carriers in international shipping.
-Systems like AMS and ISF use SCAC codes to follow rules and avoid problems.
+Systems like AMS (Automated Manifest System) and ISF use those codes to follow rules and avoid problems.

 Tracking shipments and ensuring delivery